snakeswiss/MPO-Guide/FAQ/faq.md

 **Weekly leaderboards reset every Tuesday at:**
 🕙 **10:00 AM (CET / UTC+1)** | **5:00 PM (JST / UTC+9)** | **4:00 AM (EST / UTC−4)**

 ---

+### ❓ I can't create or join a game with my soldiers team, what's going on?

+**500 HP** soldiers are no longer allowed.
+They are unfairly generated soldiers from years ago, created through hacked saves.
+They cannot be obtained legitimately in the way they were made.

+---

 ### ❓ I lost my soldiers in RC (Ranked) matches.
 Can I recover them?